KaiyangLi1992/Uni-LoRA/readme.md

 This repo contains the source code of [Uni-LoRA: One Vector is All You Need](https://arxiv.org/abs/2506.00799).

-Uni-LoRA is implemented following the standard interface of the 🤗 Hugging Face Parameter-Efficient Fine-Tuning (PEFT) library (see instruction_tuning/peft), making it easy to integrate into existing workflows.
-Our implementation is fully compatible with PEFT, and we plan to submit it for potential inclusion in the official PEFT library in the future.
+Uni-LoRA has been merged into the official 🤗 Hugging Face PEFT library and is now available in the [PEFT Uni-LoRA API reference](https://huggingface.co/docs/peft/main/en/package_reference/unilora).
+It follows the standard PEFT interface, allowing users to directly use `UniLoraConfig` and `get_peft_model` for seamless integration into existing parameter-efficient fine-tuning workflows.

 <p align="center">